taverntesting/taverntesting.github.io/documentation.md

 ## External functions

-There are two of these external functions built in to Tavern: `validate_jwt` and `validate_pykwalify`.
+There are two external functions built in to Tavern: `validate_jwt` and `validate_pykwalify`.

-`validate_jwt` takes the key of the returned JWT in the body, and additional arguments that are passed directly to the `decode` method in the [PyJWT](https://github.com/jpadilla/pyjwt/blob/master/jwt/api_jwt.py#L59) library. **NOTE:** Make sure the keyword arguments you are passing are correct or PyJWT will silently ignore them.
-In future, this function may be changed to use a different library to avoid this issue.
+`validate_jwt` takes the key of the returned JWT in the body as `jwt_key`, and additional arguments that are passed directly to the `decode` method in the [PyJWT](https://github.com/jpadilla/pyjwt/blob/master/jwt/api_jwt.py#L59) library. **NOTE: Make sure the keyword arguments you are passing are correct or PyJWT will silently ignore them.
+In future, this function will likely be changed to use a different library to avoid this issue.**

 ```yaml
 # Make sure the response contains a key called 'token', the value of which is a